-ALEXANDER: The Surgery residency was one of the original residencies started in Tulsa, Oklahoma, when the hospitals first started their residency programs.
+ALEXANDER: The Surgery residency was very unique in that the Surgery residency was one of the original residencies started in Tulsa, Oklahoma, when they first started their residency programs.
 And, the majority of the TMEF board was made up of surgeons.
-So, our challenge was to find a surgeon that could be the chairman.
+So, our challenge was to find a surgeon that could be the chairman, but also would get along with the chairs-I mean with the surgeons at the different hospitals.
 And, we really had some good chairs.
 Because of the problems with that particular specialty and working with the hospitals, we were always in a tug of war of: how much surgery can you do, how much do you not do, how much do at that hospital, how much do you do at the other hospital.
-Dr. Tom Broughan was really the first chairman.
-But the other thing was, by the time he got here the Surgery Residency Program was on probation.
-He got it off of probation, but he moved all of the Surgery residents into a single hospital.
-And therefore, once he did that, accreditation was approved and we went forward.
-But that solved a lot of the problems with where the residents were at St. Francis or St. John's or Hillcrest, or how they rotated.
-So he pulled them back to one hospital so he would have enough faculty to cover the requirements for accreditation.
+That was, they were-they turned over frequently, our chairs did.
+Tom Broughan was really the first chairman who served with a long tenure.
+Got along really well.
+But the other thing was, by the time he got here, the Surgery Residency Program was on probation.
+He got it out of probation, but he moved all of the Surgery residents into a single hospital.
+And therefore, once he did that, then accreditation was approved and we went forward.
+But that solved a lot of the problems of where the residents were at St. Francis or St. John's or Hillcrest, or how they rotated.
+So, he pulled them back to one hospital so he would have enough faculty to cover the requirements for accreditation.